mohit2ch/Azure-zero-to-hero/Day-01/02-important-concepts.md

 A Virtual Machine (VM) is a software-based emulation of a physical computer.
 It allows running multiple operating systems on a single physical machine.

+## Hypervisor

+The hypervisor can be used to run multiple virtual machines (VMs), sharing resources from the same physical server, such as CPU, network interfaces and RAM.

 ## API (Application Programming Interface)

 API is a set of rules and protocols that allows different software applications to communicate with each other.
 It defines how software components should interact.